Important: OCC recertification

 In 2021, the American Osteopathic Board of Pediatrics announced the transition to a longitudinal assessment model designed to replace the traditional high stakes written recertification exam previously required for Component 3 of Osteopathic Continuous Certification (OCC).
 Longitudinal assessment enhances convenience and flexibility by leveraging technology to facilitate continuous learning through more frequent, shorter assessments relevant to your specialty training and career, delivered via a remote online learning platform.

 Annual participation is required to receive a new reverification date for your board certification.
-The program which requires 30 items to be answered is delivered in two segments each calendar year.
-Diplomates are required to answer 30-items annually in two segments of 15 questions in each segment period.
-The Diplomate must achieve a pass rate of 70%.
+The program requires 30 items to be answered during each calendar year.
+Diplomates are required to answer these 30 items annually before Sept.
+30. Diplomates must achieve a pass rate of 70%.
+The assessment is developed through the National Board of Osteopathic Medical Examiners (NBOME) and Pediatric SMEs.
+The AOBP longitudinal assessment is administered via the AOA Online Learning platform.
+The platform is easily accessible from your computer, tablet or smartphone.

 Longitudinal assessment registration